dupontinquiries/KPC/CURSEFORGE.md

 ## Versions

-KPC currently runs on four different versions pf Minecraft: __1.7.10, 1.12.2, 1.15.2, & 1.16.4.__  1.16.4 is the only supported versions at this time, but the 1.12.2 version is a great alternative as it was very popular among my mod testers.  __More versions will be listed if/when they become supported.__
+KPC currently runs on four different versions of Minecraft: __1.7.10, 1.12.2, 1.15.2, & 1.16.4.__  1.16.4 is the only supported versions at this time, but the 1.12.2 version is a great alternative as it was very popular among my mod testers.  __More versions will be listed if/when they become supported.__

 ## Contributing
 Feel free to fork and make something awesome!
 The __mod sources__ can be found at the __GitHub repo linked above__ folder.
 You can also send me an [email](mailto:dupontinquiries@gmail.com) to show me your work.